-The following is a sermon preached on Ascension Sunday, 2017.
+The following is an “It is Finished” sermon preached on Ascension Sunday, 2017.
 You can listen to the sermon here:

 You know, if there’s one thing I hate, it’s goodbyes.
 Anyone else here hate goodbyes?